hagerstown/comprehensive-plan/content/02-introduction/04-community-input.md

 ## Acknowledgments

-We would like to thank the *Hagerstown Planning Commission* for their time and dedication to this task, for their insights in creating a positive vision for the future of Hagerstown, and for facilitating this great undertaking.

 Most importantly, we would like to thank the people of Hagerstown for their support and involvement in their community.

+We would also like to thank the *Hagerstown Planning Commission* for their time and dedication to this task, for their insights in creating a positive vision for the future of Hagerstown, and for facilitating this great undertaking.

 ### Planning Commission Team